The cast of the classic story and its various adaptations.

 - Innocently Insensitive: In Rudolph's Shiny New Year, when Rudolph convinces Happy to show him his giant ears, Rudolph laughs at the sight, which upsets the infant.
 However, Rudolph clarifies to him that he's not laughing out of mockery, but because the sight of Happy's ears had made him feel so wonderful that he had to laugh out loud, just like it had done with everyone else.

 - In-Series Nickname: The DC Comics sometimes have his friends shorten his name to Rudy out of convienience.
+The 1998 feature film also had some of the characters call him "Rudy" (notably his parents) besides Rudolph.

 - Lonely Together: Rudolph and Hermey immediately hit it off upon meeting due to both of them being misfits.
 Even after he and Rudolph find their place, they still remain close friends.